Support

 • Fewer production costs, wider profit margins: A crucial benefit of bill of materials software is that it helps you avoid dead stock or stockouts.
 The money saved from holding less excess inventory and experiencing fewer bottlenecks instantly improves profitability.

-In the video below you can see how a new bill of materials is set up within Unleashed inventory software by first designating different elements as either ‘assembled’ or ‘component’ products.
+In the video below you can see how to create a bill of materials using Unleashed BOM software by first designating different elements as either ‘assembled’ or ‘component’ products.

 Online inventory control software is the most effective way of creating and working with bills of material.
 However, for small businesses that are still working with spreadsheets, here’s how to create a simple bill of materials in Excel: